Last Updated on 11/13/25 by Rose Palmer

 Though we travel quite a bit, my husband’s favorite holiday each year is his annual winter ski trip.
-Over the years he has skied most of the major resorts out west, however, in the last few years, the one he keeps going back to in is Park City, Utah.
+Over the years, he has skied most of the major resorts out west; however, in the last few years, the one he keeps going back to is Park City, Utah.

-My initial instinct was that skiing during Sundance was not a good idea as I expected it to be very crowded.
-After all, over 100,000 people descend on Park City, UT over the course of the two week film festival.
+My initial instinct was that skiing during Sundance was not a good idea, as I expected it to be very crowded.
+After all, over 100,000 people go to Park City, UT, over the course of the two-week film festival.
 I figured that they would also want to go skiing.

 It turned out my assumptions were wrong, and we learned that skiing Park City during the Sundance Film Festival was actually one of the best times to go because everyone was in town watching movies and not many were on the slopes.